Fishkill Injury Attorney Serving Wappingers Falls, Beacon, Lagrangeville, Brewster, Carmel & Nearby Areas Of Hudson Valley

 Even though the potential for injury is high, you have the right to expect safe working conditions that are free from danger.
 If you suffer a work-related injury, you deserve compensation so that you can continue to support yourself and your loved ones while also getting the medical care you need.

 At the Maurer Law Firm, experienced construction accident attorney Ira Maurer can serve as your aggressive and dedicated advocate.
 To find out if you have a case, call us today at 845-244-8343 for a free consultation.
-We proudly provide representation to those who live in Fishkill, Myers Corner, Beacon, Legrangeville, and nearby areas of Hudson Valley, New York.
+We proudly provide representation to those who live in Fishkill, Wappingers Falls, Myers Corner, Beacon, LaGrangeville, and nearby areas of Hudson Valley, New York.

 Construction workers place themselves in a higher degree of danger than most others workers.
 Working at dangerous heights, operating heavy machinery, and being around volatile materials all pose the risk of serious injury or even death.